-The Amtrak operating forecast shown in Table 9-1 assumes that pre-pandemic, full train service will resume in the March of 2025 contingent upon a return of customer demand, available equipment, and sufficient operating subsidy from the State.
+The Amtrak operating forecast shown in Table 9-1 assumes that full, pre-pandemic train service will resume in the first quarter of FY 2025-26 contingent upon a return of customer demand, available equipment, and sufficient operating subsidy from the State.
 The forecasts for Amtrak Operating for FY 2025-26 and FY2026-27 reflect full, pre-pandemic train service levels.
 Additionally, an improvement in operating efficiency and a decrease in operating costs are required to return to full service.
-The proposed operating costs conform pursuant to the new PRIIA Section 209, which was implemented in FY 2013-14 and revised in FY 2023-24 as part of a national launch of a pricing policy for all Amtrak-operated IPR services under 750 miles.
+The proposed operating costs conform to the new PRIIA Section 209, which was implemented in FY 2013-14 and revised in FY 2023-24 as part of a national launch of a pricing policy for all Amtrak-operated IPR services under 750 miles.